 - watery eyes;

 - difficulty breathing.

-In severe cases, eating poppy can lead to a coma or death in dogs.
-The level of harm depends on how many seeds the dog has eaten, how much they weigh, and whether they have chronic health problems.
-For example, a small dog that eats half a teaspoon of poppy seeds can have serious issues, whereas a large dog may only suffer from mild symptoms after consuming the same amount.
+Unfortunately severe cases of poppy poisoning can lead to coma or death.
+It all depends on how many seeds your dog has eaten (but also your dog’s weight and possible health problems).
+For example, a small dog which eats half a teaspoon of poppy seeds will probably have a serious reaction, while a large dog may only present mild symptoms after consuming the same amount of poppy seeds.